suny-downstate-medical-center/netpyne/doc/source/about.rst

     - *2020-2022*: Online interactive tutorials so new users can receive training at their own pace through multimedia-rich step-by-step instructions that can be executed interactively (eg via GUI or Jupyter Notebook).

-    - *2020-2023*: Annual 3-day in-person course to provide in-depth training to researchers who could then teach tool usage at their labs or institutions.
+    - *2020-2023*: Annual 3-day in-person course to provide in-depth training to researchers/clinicians who could then teach tool usage at their labs or institutions.

-    - *2020-2023*: Annual hackathon
+    - *2020-2023*: Annual Hackathon to train and engage developers, overall promoting long-term sustainable collaborative development.